Moustafa-Daebis/Visual-Question-Answering-using-CLIP/README.md

 ### Installing
-import the notebook to a suitable editor
+Import the notebook to a suitable editor

-### Executing program
-Turn on GPU to run it

 ## Author